joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 * Google Chrome

-  Our browser of choice here Zipfian.
+  Our browser of choice here Galvanize.
 Use it.

 * Homebrew